koiuo/n4dgrpc/README.md

 After that tool code can be built in a usual way.

-## Issues
+## Known issues

-Tool doesn't send HTTP/2 `GOAWAY` frame (https://github.com/grpc/grpc-go/issues/460).
+1. Tool doesn't send HTTP/2 `GOAWAY` frame (https://github.com/grpc/grpc-go/issues/460).
 If you use namerd pre 1.1.3 you'll see scary stacktrace in its logs on every request.

-`resolve` command is not yet fully done.
-It is unstable, unpredictable and many other "_un*_"s are there.
+2. Namerd doesn't allow closing gRPC stream channel, `resolve` command causes exception in namerd.